Division of Research

 Healthy Aging (I-HeAL)

-He’s leading a team on redesigning the healthcare infrastructure, creating novel intervention programs to improve the care of dementia patients and their caregivers, leading to improved mobility, delayed nursing home placement, reduced hospital re-admission, and decreased costs.
+The Institute for Healthy Aging and Lifespan Studies is dedicated to the advancement of health through pioneering research and practical application.
+The institute’s team is redesigning the healthcare infrastructure to create novel intervention programs to improve the care of dementia patients and their caregivers, leading to improved mobility, delayed nursing home placement, reduced hospital re-admission, and decreased costs.

 FAU BRAIN Institute (I-BRAIN)